th2-net/th2-codec-open-api/README.md

 All messages processing by encode must contain those types.

-Decode accepts only raw messages, all parsed will be passed.
+Encode accepts only parsed messages, all raw will be passed.

 In result of encode will be sent two messages:
 1. **Request/Response** parsed message with all info about http part (required)